-It just so happened that Greenworks went on sale for $1.99 a bottle.
+It happened that Greenworks went on sale for $1.99 a bottle.
 That meant we would get three bottles for $1.00 plus taxes.

 $5.97 (plus tax) $6.74 – Coupon Buy 3 save $5.00 = $1.64 for three bottles of Greenworks cleaning solutions.

-If you’re not familiar with projected expenses, I urge you to understand how they can ruin your budget.
+If you’re unfamiliar with projected expenses, I urge you to understand how they can ruin your budget.

 Projected expenses we failed to explore when we started to budget but can’t live without now.

 We think ahead about projected expenses and build a portion of that expense into our budget.